create3000/x_ite/docs/_posts/components/Shape/PointProperties.md

 ### MFFloat [in, out] **pointSizeAttenuation** 1 0 0 <small>(0,∞)</small>

-PointSizeAttenuation array values [a, b, c] are set to default values if undefined.
+*pointSizeAttenuation* array values [a, b, c] are set to default values if undefined.
 Together these parameters define attenuation factor 1/(a + b×r + c×r^2) where r is the distance from observer position (current viewpoint) to each point.

 #### Hint